arshmohd/css-structure/_posts/2015-5-14-html-semantics.md

 <div class="main-header"></div>
 ```

-Every website has one, but since there were no specific semantic tags for this, we used `div` tags and class names to indicate it was our header.
+Every website has one.
+But since there were no specific semantic tags for headers, we used `div` tags and class names to indicate it was our header.
 While it did lead to some confusion if a developer used really bad class names, there was nothing technically wrong with it.
 We used funny terms like "div-itis" or "div-soup" to describe websites that were largely made up of the `div` tag.

 As time progressed, devices and crawlers wanted to become more sophisticated and the abundant use of meaningless `div` tags did start to pose a problem.
 While a person might be able to tell the semantic difference these two: